 STS variable 120 - Turnover is the total invoiced amount that a business entity invoices to third parties for sold goods during the reference period, and it corresponds to their market values.
 Includes costs associated with the sale, such as transportation, packaging, etc. that are transferred to the customer, even if these amounts are stated separately on invoices.
 Value Added Tax (VAT) is excluded from the turnover.

 Primary goal of services statistics is to provide timely information on change of level of realized turnover and other relevant indicators.
 The services turnover index is one of the indicators of economic activity in the country, which helps government bodies, and private sector enterprises in the decision-making process.
 It is also applied for the estimation of service sector output, household consumption, as well as in the calculation of national accounts.
-Survey methodology is completely harmonized with the one prescribed by Council Regulation (EC) No.1165/98 concerning short-term statistics from the 1998 (Annex D) and its amendments (hereinafter EU STS regulation) and with Eurostat recommendations for this statistical area.
+Survey methodology is completely harmonized with the one prescribed by new Regulation (EU) 2019/2152 of the European Parliament and of the Council on European business statistics and Implementing Act no. 2020/1197 (hereinafter EBS regulations) as well as Eurostat recommendations for short-term business statistics (STBS).

 3.5.
 Statistical unit

 For conducting quarterly surveys on STI in BiH the combined method of full coverage and stratified random sampling is used.
-The sample is divided into strata according to class of financial data (financial report of the previous year) and the activity of business entity (divisions of sections G45, G46, H, I, J, M, N - KD BiH 2010).
+The sample is divided into strata according to class of financial data (financial report of the previous year) and the activity of business entity (sections H, I, J, M, N - KD BiH 2010).
 As an additional stratification variable, the number of employees is used.
 The chosen samples for STI surveys in 2022 are representative at the level of Bosnia and Herzegovina, Federation of BiH, Republika Srpska and District Brčko of BiH.

 3.6.
 Statistical population